voxel51/voxel51-docs/README.md

 To install and edit the general docs doc:

-1. Make and activate a virtual environment
+1. Make and activate a virtual environment, we recommend you to use **Python 3.11** for this.

 ```python
 # Create a virtual environment named '.venv'